SpaceK33z/web-to-plex/README.md

 This browser extension adds a Plex button on movie pages like IMDb, letting you immediately open the movie or TV show on Plex Web if it is available.

-Optionally you can configure CouchPotato or Radarr in the options.
-After that, you can immediately add a movie to CouchPotato/Radarr, with one click, right from your favorite movie page.
+Optionally you can configure Sonarr or Radarr in the options.
+After that, you can immediately add a tv show or movie to Sonarr/Radarr, with one click, right from your favorite media page.

 ![Examples](image.png)